Interactive Occlusion Boundary Estimation through Exploitation of Synthetic Data: Experiments

-We conducted a series of ablation studies to better understand~\interactiveMethodName.
-In all related experiments, the models are trained by \sytheticBenchmarkName~and evaluated on \subDIODE.

-Firstly, we conducted experiments to assess how the Swinformer backbone’s performance varies with different disk kernel radii for generating FN/FP scribbles.
-The results in Table~\ref{tab-ablation_radius} indicate that the performance of~\interactiveMethodName~does not consistently improve with a smaller radius.
+Table~\ref{tab-ablation-prev-loop} presents results for two variants of~\interactiveMethodName: (i) removing the previous output from the model input, and (ii) replacing~\interactionMechanism~one-shot interaction approach with the progressive refinement interaction strategy from ISIM during both training and testing.
+As shown, the IS-style progressive interaction way not only increases computational cost but also yields in inferior performance, with potential degradation over multiple refinement rounds.

-Secondly, we examined \interactiveMethodName~with different Starts of the Second Training Stage (SSTS).
-As mentioned in \refsec{sec:interaction_method}, we set the training process with two stages, and $\text{SSIT}=N$ means that the first training stage is conducted over $N-1$ epochs).
-The obtained results shown in Table~\ref{tab-abltation_SSIT} indicate that the optimal performance is achieved when the first stage is done by 4 epochs, which also substantiates the rationale behind conducting two-stage learning.
+We also evaluated the performance with different \emph{Starts of the Second Training Stage (SSTS)} of the two-stage training scheme in our \interactionMechanism~in Table~\ref{tab-abltation_SSIT}, where $\text{SSTS}=N$ means that the first training stage is conducted over $N-1$ epochs.
+The results in the first row/block correspond to the standard one-stage training scheme in the IS interaction mechanism, which primarily focuses on correcting model self-errors.
+The results in the second block indicate that optimal performance is achieved when the first stage is completed in 4 epochs, further supporting the rationale for employing a two-stage learning approach in~\interactionMechanism.

-Thirdly, we quantitatively evaluated the performance obtained by: (i) eliminating the previous network output in the model input, and (ii) using the progressive interactive estimation, wherein the FN/FP-scribbles are generated iteratively instead of all at once within a single iteration.
-At each iteration, at most one FN-scribble and one FP-scribble are generated using the same selection principle as that of \interactiveMethodName.
-The metrics in~Table~\ref{tab-ablation-prev-loop} demonstrate the benefit of the choices in these two aspects within~\interactiveMethodName.
-Furthermore, the running time for one iteration of the progressive interactive estimation is approximately the same as~\interactiveMethodName, and thus requires much more time for inference.

-Finally, we show in Table~\ref{tab-ablation_model_component} the results achieved by four key variations of the aforementioned presented network design of~\interactiveMethodName~obtained by eliminating the \emph{Interaction path}, the \emph{upsampling layer, and the type of FEM (using OPM proposed in~\cite{feng2021mt} or our FEM).
-These quantitative results validate the choice of the final design for~\interactiveMethodName.}